-Former Arkansas lawmaker changing plea in corruption case
+Former Arkansas lawmaker changing plea in corruption cases

 LITTLE ROCK, Ark.
-(AP) — A former Arkansas lawmaker who is also the governor’s nephew is changing his plea to federal charges he spent thousands of dollars in campaign funds on trips, groceries and other personal expenses.
+(AP) — A former Arkansas lawmaker who is also the governor’s nephew was expected Monday to change his plea in two federal corruption cases as he faced a new charge of accepting bribes in exchange for efforts to change a state dental law.

-A notice for a change of plea hearing was filed Monday for former Sen. Jeremy Hutchinson, who pleaded not guilty in September and had been seeking to have the charges against him dismissed.
-Hutchinson’s attorney declined to comment.
-The hearing is set for noon Tuesday.
+Change of plea hearings were scheduled for two cases involving former state Sen. Jeremy Hutchinson, who has pleaded not guilty to charges he spent thousands of campaign dollars on personal expenses and that he accepted bribes in exchange for helping a health nonprofit.
+A hearing is scheduled Tuesday in Little Rock in the campaign spending case, and July 8 in the bribery case in Missouri.

-Hutchinson was charged with eight counts of wire fraud and four counts of filing false tax returns.
-He was charged in a separate case in April with accepting bribes in exchange for helping a Missouri nonprofit.
+Hutchinson’s attorney and spokespeople for federal prosecutors handling the cases against the ex-lawmaker declined comment.

 Most Read Stories